Kaushal1011/CS441SimRankForGraphs/docs/TLLabellerJob.md

 `TLLabellerJob`

 ## Purpose
 This object is used to label nodes and edges in a graph as added, removed, modified, or matched based on threshold values loaded from a configuration file.
-It uses a mapper to read the input graph data and a reducer to output the counts of different types of temporal links (TLs).
+It uses a mapper to read the input graph data and a reducer to output the counts of different types of tracebility link metrics (TLs).

 ## Classes
 - `TLLabeller`: A mapper that reads the input graph data and labels nodes and edges as added, removed, modified, or matched based on threshold values loaded from a configuration file.
-- `TLChecker`: A reducer that outputs the counts of different types of temporal links (TLs).
+- `TLChecker`: A reducer that outputs the counts of different types of tracebility link metrics (TLs).

 ## Functions
 - `main(args: Array[String]): Unit`: The main function that sets up the job and runs it.

 ## How it Works
 The `TLLabellerJob` object sets up a Hadoop job to label nodes and edges in a graph as added, removed, modified, or matched based on threshold values loaded from a configuration file.
-It uses a mapper to read the input graph data and a reducer to output the counts of different types of temporal links (TLs).
+It uses a mapper to read the input graph data and a reducer to output the counts of different types of tracebility link metrics (TLs).

 The `TLLabeller` mapper reads the input graph data and labels nodes and edges as added, removed, modified, or matched based on threshold values loaded from a configuration file.
 It outputs the node or edge ID and the label as a key-value pair.

-The `TLChecker` reducer outputs the counts of different types of temporal links (TLs).
+The `TLChecker` reducer outputs the counts of different types of tracebility link metrics (TLs).
 It receives the node or edge ID and a list of labels as input.
 It computes the counts of CTL, DTL, WTL, and ATL based on the labels and outputs the counts as a key-value pair.

 ## Class Name
 `TLLabeller`